Saturday, January 29, 2022

 days, as well)

-rather perfect
+a rather perfect shade

-light brown as
+of light brown as

 the order of